Is Elizabeth Warren’s New Book Proof Of Her 2020 Presidential Campaign? Conservatives Think So

 “I am running in 2018 for senator for Massachusetts.”

-Book tours are an exceedingly popular way to begin presidential campaigns and even John F. Kennedy toured his book Profiles in Courage three years before he got in to the White House.
+Book tours are an exceedingly popular way to begin presidential campaigns, and even John F. Kennedy toured his book Profiles in Courage three years before he got into the White House.
 Some Conservative politicians and academics are taking Elizabeth Warren’s new book as proof that she will run for president in 2020.
 Colin Reed, Executive Director of America Rising, has affirmed the belief of Conservatives when he said that Warren’s new book may be “a soft launch of her 2020 presidential run.”

 Elizabeth Warren Has Republicans Terrified That She Is Going To Run For President In 2020 via @politicususa https://t.co/7sxrX3jta3